lrzjason/ComfyUI-LoaderUtils/README.md

 # ComfyUI Loader Utils - Adjust Model Loading Order

-## The Problem: Comfyui load models at the start
+## The Problem: Comfyui load models at the start at once

-## The Solution: Loader Nodes with "Any" Parameter
+Solution: Added an optional "Any" Parameter to loader node

 This custom loader module addresses these issues by: